-Paul Dughi is a multiple Emmy Award® winner with more than 20 years’ experience as a journalist working for some of the country’s top publishers.
+Paul Dughi is a multiple Emmy Award® winner with more than 20 years’ of experience as a journalist working for some of the country’s top publishers.
 For the past 10 years, Paul has worked as a marketing and advertising expert on projects for hundreds of clients.
 He holds an MBA in Business Administration and has earned the Content Strategy MasterClass Certification at Writer Access.
 He also holds certifications from Google, Moz, Facebook, Local Marketing Association, and the Interactive Advertising Bureau.

 Reviewed by Clare Waismann, Registered Addiction Specialist (RAS), Substance Use Disorder Certified Counselor (SUDCC), founder of Waismann Method® Advanced Treatment for Opiate Dependence and Domus Retreat®.
 Clare Waismann is an authority and expert on opioid dependence, opioid use disorder, substance dependence, detoxification treatments, detox recovery, and other topics covered on RapidDetox.com.